 In brief review, the first written description of hooked needles in hand knitting that I’ve so far managed to locate is of their introduction in Hannover, Germany, in 1787 (source reference and translation here).
 This is corroborated in a more detailed text from 1800 by J. F. Netto and F. L. Lehmann (whose book on knitting is detailed here).
-This associates it specifically with knitting in the round using five needles, with a separate section describing how he worked flat with two needles using a fixed-needle technique (translated and explained via the preceding link).
+This associates it specifically with knitting in the round using five needles, with a separate section describing how a named Swiss knitter worked flat with two needles using a fixed-needle technique (translated and explained via the preceding link).
 This description overlaps almost entirely with the variety of yarn-around-neck knitting now most widely referred to as Portuguese knitting.
 This traditionally uses a shoulder ring and hook-tipped needles, although smooth-tipped needles are also commonly employed.

 Knitting purses … with needles and hooks

 Dübois knit the purse with heavy knitting needles into the one end of which a space had been filed forming a small hook like a tambour needle.
 He had a ball of silk thread in his vest pocket.
 On the left side of his chest there was a horn ring with a hook attached, through which the working thread passed.
 The hooked needle was thus used to pull a new loop through the previous one more quickly than usual.
 He kept the thread under light pressure with his left arm.
 The thread passing through the ring was therefore under slight tension, largely accounting for, first, the rapidity of his knitting, and second the beauty and evenness of his stitches.